Juniorduc44/socialCreditScoreDecentralized/README.md

 ### Part 1: Platform-Specific Software for Seamless Integration
 **Short Version**:
-A third of our $500,000 will build software for platforms like Xbox and mobile apps, turning them into Bitcoin Lightning nodes for instant, user-owned point transactions.
+Two-thirds of our $500,000 will build software for platforms like Xbox and mobile apps, turning them into Bitcoin Lightning nodes for instant, user-owned point transactions.
 It’s plug-and-play, so companies adopt easily, and users spend points anywhere, including on Bitrefill’s 5,000+ products.
 This makes Lightning Points frictionless and universal, without users knowing it’s Bitcoin.

 <details>
 <summary>Click to Expand Long Version</summary>

 ## Building the Future of Lightning Points

 The Bitcoin Lightning Network is already running—people use nodes on Raspberry Pis with tools like Umbrel, proving it works.
 But it’s not ready for Xbox, PlayStation, or airport apps.
-A third of our $500,000 ask will create **platform-specific software modules** to make Lightning Points a no-brainer for any company or device.
+Two-thirds of our $500,000 ask will create **platform-specific software modules** to make Lightning Points a no-brainer for any company or device.

 These modules let platforms run lightweight Bitcoin Lightning nodes in the background, handling self-custodial point transactions (really satoshis) without users or platforms needing to understand Bitcoin’s complexities.
 Our goal is a seamless experience where users see points that work everywhere, backed by our partnership with **Bitrefill**, offering access to over 5,000 products globally—like gift cards and phone top-ups.